BillmanH/exoplanets/docs/Troubleshooting_azure_functions.md

 It's not pretty, but you can see the now obvious error in your programing.

-# Function is completing successfully, but not doing what you want
+# Function is completing successfully, but not doing what you want:
 Now you've got to get into some logs.

 ![Alt text](../docs/img/functioninvokelogs.png?raw=true "where is my function failing")